walloutlet/Respeaker-Lite-ESPHome-Integration/readme/alarms.md

 Now to the action.
 Find drop-down `Alarm action` and adjust it to your preference, what action should happen on alarm ring:
 - `Play sound`: satellite will play same sound that is played when timer is ringing.
 This can be stopped with "stop" word.
 - `Send event`: satellite will sent event `esphome.alarm_ringing`, which you can use in your automations to play music, open your window blinds or any other action of your choice.
+Check the event data to get `deviceId` of exact satellite, if you need it.
 - `Sound and event` - both local sound playback and event sending will be executed.

 That's it!
 Enjoy your new alarm!